micc83/rooles/readme.md

 Well, good point!
 Lately even *Taylor Otwell* is working on a custom ACL system to be shipped with (I guess as a separated package) **Laravel 5.2** so what's the point on creating a new one?
 Well it's all about complexity.
 Most of the ACL systems out here such as [romanbican/roles](https://github.com/romanbican/roles), [kodeine/laravel-acl](https://github.com/kodeine/laravel-acl) or [Sentinel](https://cartalyst.com/manual/sentinel/) are packed with tons of amazing features... which most of the time I'm not using! :D

-That's why I thought to build a minimal Laravel Package that provides a very simple RBAC implementation.
-Each user can be assigned a single Role and permissions for each Role are stored in a single config file.
+That's why I thought to build a minimal Laravel Package that provides a very simple RBAC implementation on top of the **default Laravel Auth System**.
+Each user can be assigned a single Role, while permissions for each Role are stored in a single config file.
+With the package are provided a very intuitive and well documented API, a Trait to check permission directly on the Eloquent User Model and two Middleware to easily protect routes and Controllers.

-However as your application grown you might need a more complex ACL system, that's why I'm providing a couple of Contracts that you can leverage to improve or replace **Rooles** at need. com
+However as your application grown you might need a more complex ACL system, that's why the package comes with a couple of Contracts that you can leverage to improve or replace **Rooles** at need.

 ### Setup

 Run the following from your terminal from withinn the path containing the Laravel `composer.json` file: